3eze3/3eze3/README.md

 ## Goals

-Now focus on learning Html Css.
+Now focusing on learning HTML and CSS.
-- Create projects that I already have in mind.
+- Creating projects that I already have in mind.
-- Expand my social circle.
+- Expanding my social circle.
-- Develop myself in a more professional way in software development.
+- Developing myself in a more professional way in software development.
-- Learn Js and implement them in my projects.
+- Learning JavaScript and implementing it in my projects.